 Centers of Excellence Considerations for Employers

-Centers of excellence (COEs) are groups of health care providers who practice high-quality, efficient care for reasonable and predictable prices, often leading to reduced total cost of care with improved outcomes.
+Centers of excellence (COEs) are one strategy for steering employees to health care providers who practice efficiently, at a high-quality, for reasonable and predictable prices.

 icon_featured_hand